 The aspirant studies this eternal curriculum by using the ethers, past and future, as the guideposts for human physical and spiritual evolution.
 We can examine the etheric body during the time of human development from ages seven to fourteen, when the etheric body is most active and building the connectivity to the world and cosmos.
 It is these years that create a “sensitive period” for an educator to observe the growing child and perceive the developing etheric body.
 It is a necessity of our times to understand this development and feed it the appropriate living images that can help build an individual child’s etheric body in a healthy way.
-It is through images, symbols, and literature that we can offer pictures for the growing child to “consume” with at the particular stage of human development that matches her own development.
+It is through images, symbols, and literature that we can offer pictures for the growing child to “consume” at the particular stage of human development that matches her own development.

 The seven year old child is like a freshly awakened ancient soul trying to come into the modern age.
 Each sensitive period, or stage of development, can be met with cultural offerings that meet the longings of the young child, who is none other than an ancient soul, reincarnating once again.
-Each grade, from first to seventh, can be structured to offer an experience of what it meant to be a person in ancient India, ancient Persia, or other cultures that created steps of development that created the modern thinker.
+Each grade, from first to seventh, can be structured to offer an experience of what it meant to be a person in ancient India, ancient Persia, or other cultures that created steps of development that formed the modern thinker.
 In this way, the development of the child replicates the development of the natural human intellect and its spiritual capacities.

-As outlined in Our Spirit’s upcoming book, The Eternal Curriculum for Wisdom Children, the entire cosmos grows through the same stages as a butterfly or a child from age seven to fourteen.
+As outlined in Our Spirit’s book, The Eternal Curriculum for Wisdom Children, the entire cosmos grows through the same stages as a butterfly or a child from age seven to fourteen.
 The archetypal system of seven stages that replicate this “memory picture” can be found in the human etheric body and needs to be nourished, just as the physical body needs proper food, water, and air, through a curriculum that recapitulates the past and indicates the future.
 This scheme is true in the large and small.
 A teacher’s job is to offer soul nutrition for the child’s developmental stage through appropriate literature and activities that feed the soul’s need to remember and re-embody the wisdom of the past, thus nurturing the growing etheric body.

 Ultimately, understanding the seven ethers constitutes a Theory of Everything.
 We can teach the child the past through age appropriate education up to the seventh grade.
 In eighth grade, we can help the child become a “citizen of his or her own time” through summarizing the content of grades one through seven in an objective way.
 This prepares the child to come into the modern age with a strong association to the stages of human development that have occurred over millennia.
 This is the healthy way to welcome and educate the child’s etheric body and to build it out of the ethers that have accompanied this evolution.
 Educating the etheric body is the purpose of the Eternal Curriculum for Wisdom Children.